MJ-0001/readme-generator/README.md

   ## Description:
   ```
-  To create an application that generates a quality README file, based on a
+  The purpose of this application is to generate a quality README file, based on a
   user's response to questions which reflect the contents of a good README file.
-  The app is simple to use, making use of the command-line-interface CLI,
+  The app is simple to use, making use of the command-line-interface CLI in either
-  allowing the user to enter text which is subsequently added to a README.
+  terminal (Mac) or Bash/Shell (Windows).
+The user's responses are added to a README
-  Formatting is also taken care of, saving the user valuable time on their projects.
+  file which is automatically generated.
+Formatting is also taken care of,
+  saving the user valuable time on their projects.
   ```
   ---